artem-zyktin/logger/README.md

 ## Custom policies

 You could use your own policies or you own custom implementation of policies.
-The only requirements is to satisfy `logger::LoggerPolicy` concept:
+The only requirements is to satisfy `logger::logger_policy` concept:

 ```cpp
 template<class T>